Extremal Peisert-type graphs without the strict-EKR property: Preliminaries

 \begin{proof} By \cite[Lemma 2.10]{EGP19}, there is a one-to-one correspondence between cosets of generators of $Q^+$ and maximal cliques in $VO^+(2e,r)$.
 Note that the graph $VO^+(2e,r)$ is vertex-transitive, so the lemma follows. \end{proof}

 \begin{lemma} The graph $VO^+(4,r)$ has exactly $2(r+1)$ maximal cliques containing zero vector; these are the generators. \end{lemma} \begin{proof} In view of Lemma \ref{MaximalCliquesInVO}, it suffices to show the number of generators containing $0$ is $2(r+1)$.
-Equivalently, we need to count the number of generators of the polar space associated with the hyperbolic quadratic form over $\PG(3,r)$.
+Equivalently, we need to count the number of generators of the polar space associated with a nondegenerate hyperbolic quadratic form over $\PG(3,r)$.
 Such a space has rank $2$ with parameter $0$ (see for example \cite[Table 1]{DD18}).
 Thus, the lemma follows from the first statement of \cite[Lemma 1.3]{DD18}. \end{proof}

-\begin{lemma}[{\cite[Sections 2.6.5 and 2.6.6]{BV22}}] All maximal cliques of an affine polar graph $VO^+(4,r)$ are equivalent under the action of the automorphism group. \end{lemma} \begin{proof} Let $C$ be a maximal clique.
-We have the translation group, so may suppose $0$ in $C$.
+\begin{lemma}[] All maximal cliques of an affine polar graph $VO^+(4,r)$ are equivalent under the action of the automorphism group. \end{lemma} \begin{proof} Let $C$ be a maximal clique.
+Since translations are automorphisms, we may assume that $0 \in C$ without loss of generality.
 By Lemma \ref{lem:maximalclique}, $C$ is a generator.
-The subgroup fixing 0 is the projective group and it is transitive on generators, which implies the result. \end{proof}
+The subgroup fixing 0 is the projective group and it is transitive on generators (the generators form a single orbit under the action of the automorphism group of the hyperbolic polar space \cite[Sections 2.3.5, 2.6.5 and 2.6.6]{BV22}), which implies the result. \end{proof}